What is bierasure?

-Sadly so many counsellors find this all so confusing and are worried that they don’t know enough to work with gender and sexual diversity in the counselling room.
+Sadly, so many counsellors find this all too confusing and are worried that they don’t know enough to work with gender and sexual diversity in the counselling room.

-I’m so passionate about wanting this to change and so help fellow counsellors build their confidence in offering short basic awareness workshops online.
+Because I’m so passionate about wanting this to change, I help fellow counsellors build their confidence by offering short basic awareness workshops online.

 If you’re a counsellor and would like to learn more, I run online workshops on LGBTQ topics for counsellors

 Please share this blog on your social media and help get rid of bierasure and increase visibility of bi people.